Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/hue_saturation.rst

    A saturation of 1.0 blends in the hue, and 2.0 doubles the amount of pigment and brings out the colors.
 Val:
    **Value** affects the overall amount of the color in the image.
-   Increasing values make an image lighter; decreaing values shift an image darker.
+   Increasing values make an image lighter; decreasing values shift an image darker.
 Fac:
    **Factor** determines how much this node affects the image.
    A factor of 0 means that the input image is not affected by the Hue and Saturation settings.